larammerce/docs/8.x/theme-development/helpers.md

 ### How to setup a play ground

-To test these functions, add a new blade file to the `larammerce-base-them` directory, then follow these steps:
+To test these functions, `/path/to/larammerce-base-theme-project/public/views/` directory and add a new blade file, then follow these steps:

-1. Create a directory in the project root from the admin panel.
+1. Create a directory in the Larammerce project root from the admin panel.
 2. Click the plus button located at the bottom left of the page.
 3. Enter a title and URL, and enable the "has webpage" option in the form.
 - Note: the URl name should be same as the blade file name.
-4. Save the changes.
+1. Save the changes.
-5. After saving the changes, a new form will display.
+2. After saving the changes, a new form will be displayed.
 Choose "editing webpage" from the dropdown menu and select the created blade file name.
-6. Save and exit.
+3. Save and exit.
-7. Write your desired functions (they are mentioned as `Example` in this document) in the blade file, run `./deploy.sh` in ypur terminal in the `larammerce-base-them` directory and view their results on the specified URL.
+4. Write your desired functions (they are mentioned as `Example` in this document) in the blade file, then `/path/to/larammerce-base-theme-project/` and run `./deploy.sh` in the terminal and view their results on the specified URL.

 ![create webpage in admin panel](/helpers/CreatePage.png)